BDX-town/Mangane/docs/customization.md

 }
 ```

+Customizable features include:

+* Instance name
+* Site logo
+* Promo panel list items, e.g. blog site link
+* Favicon
+* About pages
+* Default user settings

+## Instance Name
+Instance name is edited during the Pleroma installation step or via AdminFE.

+## Instance Description
+Instance description is edited during the Pleroma installation step or via AdminFE.

+## Captcha on Registration Page
+Use of the Captcha feature on the registration page is configured during the Pleroma installation step or via AdminFE.

+## Site Logo, Brand Color, and Promo Panel List Items
+The site logo, brand color, and promo panel list items are customized by copying `soapbox.example.json` in the `static/instance` folder to `soapbox.json` and editing that file.
+It is recommended that you test your edited soapbox.json file in a JSON validator, such as [JSONLint](https://jsonlint.com/), before using it.
+The site logo, in SVG format, is rendered to be able to allow the site theme colors to appear in the less than 100% opaque sections of the logo.
+The logo colors are rendered in a color that provides contrast for the site theme.

+The `navlinks` section of the `soapbox.json` file references the links that are displayed at the bottom of the Registration/Login, About, Terms of Service, Privacy Policy and Copyright Policy (DMCA) pages.

+The `brandColor` in `soapbox.json` refers to the main color upon which the look of soapbox-fe is defined.

+After editing your HTML files and folder names, re-create the webpack and restart the soapbox-fe service to effect the changes.

 ## Favicon
 The favicon is customized by dropping a favicon.png file into the `/static` folder.
 Re-create the webpack and start the soapbox-fe service to effect the changes.

-## About Page, Terms of Service Page, Privacy Policy Page and Copyright Policy (DMCA) Page
+## About Pages
+Soapbox supports any number of custom HTML pages under `yoursite.com/about/:slug`.

+The finder will search `/opt/pleroma/instance/static/instance/about/:slug.html` to find your page.
+Use the name `index.html` for the root page.

-These pages are all available for editing in the `static/instance/about.example` folder, as template files, named as:
+Example templates are available for editing in the `static/instance/about.example` folder, such as:
 * index.html
 * tos.html
 * privacy.html
 * dmca.html

+Simply rename `about.example` to `about`, or create your own.

-The `soapbox.json` file navlinks section's default URL valuess are pointing to the above file location, when the `about.example` folder is renamed to `about`
+The `soapbox.json` file navlinks section's default URL values are pointing to the above file location, when the `about.example` folder is renamed to `about`
 These four template files have placeholders in them, e.g. "Your_Instance", that should be edited to match your Soapbox instance configuration, and will be meaningless to your users until you edit them.

-These pages will not become available resources on your instance until you rename the `static/instance/about.example` folder to `static/instance/about`, re-create the webpack and start the soapbox-fe service.

-## Source Code Link
-The Source Code link in the `soapbox.json` file, if used, references a bookmark in the `index.html` file in the `about` folder.
-The template index.html file has a default bookmark and URL defined in it that you can edit.